Online Payments in China – A Guide for Foreign Companies

 To sum it all up, it should be mentioned that among the three major third-party payment platforms, UnionPay is the one with the broadest audience.
 It's because all the debit cards and most of the credit cards issued in China belong to the company, and that makes it a good choice.
 However, as the mobile payment market is growing, a vast number of Chinese people use bank cards just as a means of linking their bank accounts to their phones, i.e. Alipay or TenPay.
 And that is why we highly recommend using one of these two payment gateways.
 Besides, both of them work with Stripe now.

-What you need to know is that Alipay entered the third-party payments market much earlier, hence it not only takes much more significant market share but also gained users trust and loyalty.
-I asked our team members and although many of them said they use both of the platforms when I told them to choose one, they picked Alipay for its discount coupons and huabei (a virtual credit card).
-However, TenPay has ben winning people's hearts with the emphasis it's put on the red packet marketing in the recent years.
+What you need to know is that Alipay entered the third-party payments market much earlier; hence it not only takes much more significant market share but also gained users' trust and loyalty.
+I asked our team members, and although many of them said they used both of the platforms when I told them to choose one, they picked Alipay for its discount coupons and huabei (a virtual credit card).
+However, TenPay has been winning people's hearts with the emphasis it's put on the red packet marketing in recent years.
 And as it’s nearly impossible to find a Chinese person not using WeChat, the payment platform has been driven by transactions between individuals.
 It’s generally more focused on smaller transaction amounts, i.e. those which don’t exceed RMB 1,000.

 Which one to choose then?
 I think a good idea is to pick at least two of them, for example, UnionPay + Alipay or UnionPay + TenPay.
 However, NMG Team recommends you get all three of them – it’s important to ensure the very best customer experience, isn’t it?

 What’s your opinion on the subject?
 We'd love to know which payment platform you like and use more!

 This post was last updated on Oct 10, 2019.